connectrpc/connect-es/packages/protoc-gen-connect-es/README.md

 in ECMAScript with the type-safety of TypeScript.
 It generates code that is compatible with browsers and Node.js.

-Learn more about connect-web at [github.com/bufbuild/connect-web](https://github.com/bufbuild/connect-web).
+Learn more about Connect at [github.com/bufbuild/connect-es](https://github.com/bufbuild/connect-es).

 ## Installation